kennethhung863/Rubiks-Cube-Solver/README.md

  6. Solve yellow side without aligned top layer
  7. Permute last layer part 1
  8. Permute last layer part 2

+ ### Kociemba Method
+ The Kociemba method is a Python library which can solve a Rubik's Cube in a short amount of steps.
+In my kociemba solver files, I used this algorithm instead of my personal algorithm from above.
+The library can be found here: https://pypi.org/project/kociemba/ All credits go to the authors of the library.

  ### Notes
   - If the program terminates while solving and you inputted colors for the solve, the colors on the cube aren't inputted correctly.
 Misaligned sides, even if there is enough colors on the cube, are unsolvable.
 Try to input the colors again.